Skip to main content

 Following a healthy skincare regimen throughout the year is the best way to support your body's skin for the long haul.
 But your diet also plays a hugely important role!
 Case in point: The omega-3 benefits for skin simply can't be ignored.

-New research suggests a balanced gut microbiome can play a pivotal role in determining the way skin behaves.
+New research suggests a balanced gut microbiome can in determining the way skin behaves.
 For instance, omega-3s (the fatty acids found in fish oil and other seafood) can help maintain gut health and give skin a soothed, glowing appearance.
 If you're not getting enough omega-3s in your diet, it's important to understand what you may be missing out on — and how to turn the situation around!

 Here are answers to six of the most commonly asked questions about omega-3 benefits for skin.